optimagic-dev/optimagic/docs/source/algorithms.md

 (scipy-algorithms)=

-estimagic supports most `scipy` algorithms and scipy is automatically installed when you install estimagic.
+optimagic supports most `scipy` algorithms and scipy is automatically installed when you install optimagic.

 ```{eval-rst}
 .. dropdown::  scipy_lbfgsb